thecarp/dactyl-keyboard/doc/options-anchoring.md

 * A `side` code.
 This is a compass point identifying a part of the anchor’s periphery.
 * A `segment` code.
-This is a numeric ID for a vertical segment of the anchor.
+This is a numeric ID for a vertical or depth-like segment of the anchor.

 These parameters are interpreted with respect to the specific anchor.
 Their significance therefore varies with the anchor.
-For example, when you anchor to `origin`, both `side` and `segment` are totally ignored, because `origin` is not a feature, just a point in space without horizontal or vertical extent.
+For example, when you anchor to `origin`, both `side` and `segment` are ignored because `origin` is not a feature, just a point in space without horizontal or vertical extent.

 Differences between all the different kinds of anchors will be documented here in future.
-Broadly, they are of the following types:
+Broadly, they are:

-* The availability and interpretation of different compass codes and vertical segment codes.
+* The availability and interpretation of different compass and vertical segment codes, including default values for when such codes are omitted from a configuration or, equivalently, set to `null`.
-* The effect of omitting such specifiers entirely.
-* The default shape of a case tweak.
-* The ability to override that shape.
+* Default shape, with and without compass and vertical segment codes.
+In several cases, not supplying such identifiers produces a shape similar to the entire anchor.

 ## Orientation with an anchor